-The accounts of the city are organized based on funds and account groups.
+The accounts of the city are organized on the basis of funds and account groups.
 Each is considered a separate accounting entity.
-The operations of each fund are accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, fund equity, revenues, and expenditures, or expenses, as appropriate.
-Government resources are allocated to and accounted for in individual funds based upon the purpose for which they are to be spent and how spending activities are controlled.
+The operations of each fund are accounted for with a separate set of self- balancing accounts that comprise its assets, liabilities, fund equity, revenues, and expenditures, or expenses, as appropriate.
+Government resources are allocated to and accounted for in individual funds based upon the purpose for which they are to be spent and the means by which spending activities are controlled.